apivideo/api.video-api-client-generator/templates/documentation/vod/video-object.md

 What is a video object?
 ==========================

-The [video object](https://docs.api.video/reference/videos-1) in reference to api.video is a container of sort (not to be confused with [video container](https://headendinfo.com/video-container/)) for the video that you upload.
+The video object in reference to api.video is a container of sort (not to be confused with [video container](https://headendinfo.com/video-container/)) for the video that you upload.

-Before you [upload a video](https://docs.api.video/reference/post_videos-videoid-source), you need to[ create the video object](https://docs.api.video/reference/post-video) that will contain the video itself (once uploaded).
+Before you [upload a video](/reference/api/Videos#upload-a-video), you need to [create the video object](/reference/api/Videos#create-a-video-object) that will contain the video itself after you upload it.

 {% include "_partials/dark-light-image.md" dark: "/_assets/vod/video-object/create-a-video-dark.png", light: "/_assets/vod/video-object/create-a-video-light.png" %}